BLESSING WITHOUT WRESTLING

 After Jacob had received the blessing of the firstborn deceitfully, he had to flee to his uncle Laban in Padan Aram from the face of Esau who had sworn to kill him.

 In Laban’s house, Jacob also had to wrestle for everything.
-First, for his wife – Rachel; he lost the first round, for Laban deceived him into marrying Leah, Rachel’s sister.
+First, Jacob wrestled for his wife, Rachel.
+He lost the first round, for Laban deceived him into marrying Leah, Rachel’s sister.

 However, as his manner was, Jacob would not give up; he wrestled again for another seven years and won Rachel whom he dearly loved (Gen. 29:21-29).